Simplified Probate for a California Primary Residence (AB 2016)

 If you are settling a parent’s estate right now, the first thing worth knowing is which path you are actually on, because the answer changes the timeline, the cost, and the Prop 19 clock.
 That is a short conversation, not a research project.

-Eric D. Ridley has practiced California estate planning, trust administration, and probate since 2010, out of Port Hueneme, serving Ventura, Santa Barbara, and Los Angeles Counties, plus the rest of the state by phone or Zoom.
-The first consultation runs about 60 minutes, it is free, and it is with Eric.
-Call (805) 244-5291.
+Eric D. Ridley has practiced California estate planning, trust administration, and probate since 2010, out of Port Hueneme, serving Ventura and Los Angeles Counties, plus the rest of the state by phone or Zoom.
+The first call is free, it is 30 minutes, and it is with Eric.
+You’ll know which path you’re on before you hang up.
+Call (805) 244-5291 or book a time online.
 This is general information, not legal advice, and your situation may turn on facts this page does not cover.

 California probate shortcut FAQs